Solar-network/php-client/README.md

-# Ark PHP - Client
+# Solar PHP - Client

 > A simple PHP API client for the Solar Blockchain.